Raj-2151-raj/Shoppy-Globe/README.md

-# 🛍️ ShoppyGlobe – E-commerce React Application
+#  ShoppyGlobe – E-commerce React Application

 **ShoppyGlobe** is a fully responsive e-commerce web application inspired by Amazon.in.
 Built with **React**, **Redux Toolkit**, **React Router**, and **Tailwind CSS**, it allows users to explore products, search and filter, view detailed product information, and manage a shopping cart with a sleek and modern UI.

 ---

-## ✨ Features
+##  Features

-- 🔍 Product search and filtering
-- 🛒 Add/Remove products from cart
+-  Add/Remove products from cart
-- 📦 View detailed product information
+-  View detailed product information
-- 🔁 Persistent cart using Redux Toolkit
+-  Persistent cart using Redux Toolkit
-- 🌐 Routing using React Router
+-  Routing using React Router
-- 🚀 Lazy loading with `React.lazy` and `Suspense`
+-  Lazy loading with `React.lazy` and `Suspense`
-- 💡 Responsive & mobile-friendly UI
+-  Responsive & mobile-friendly UI
-- 🎨 Styled with Tailwind CSS
+-  Styled with Tailwind CSS
-- ⚡ Fast development using Vite
+-  Fast development using Vite

 ---

-## 🧱 Tech Stack
+##  Tech Stack

 | Technology       | Description                           |
 |------------------|----------------------------------------|